vvasylkovskyi/SW-Security-Static-Analysis-Tool/README.md

   -h, --help     show this help message and exit

-  --extract      flag to extract slices from zip archive (https://fenix.tecnico.ulisboa.pt/downloadFile/563568428829723/slices.zip)
+  --extract      flag to extract slices from zip archive (see url in file)

   --fix_outputs  flag to fix output files by replacing single quotes by double
                  quotes